justinidahosa/terraform-advanced-wordpress-deployment/README.md

-# Multi-Tier WordPress Deployment on AWS
+# Terraform Advanced WordPress Deployment

 This project demonstrates how I deployed a secure, scalable WordPress environment on AWS using a multi-tier architecture.
 The setup includes WordPress running on EC2, a MySQL database hosted on Amazon RDS, and an Application Load Balancer to handle web traffic.